What’s going on at the library? We have plenty of programs for children, teens, and adults!

 Toddler Time is back better than ever!

 If you haven’t been to Toddler Time, then you’re in for some fun!
 Join us for a morning session on Tuesdays at 10:30am, open to children aged 1-3.
-Our early Spring session runs from March 4 – April 15th.
-Please note: there will be no Toddler session during March Break (Tuesday, March 11).
+Our next session runs from May 6 through to June 10th and we’re looking forward to seeing everyone!

 This program is also provided in an accessible space, with access to our meeting space from our outdoor ramp.
 We expect these sessions to be a little noisier or busier than some programs due to the age of the children, so please prepare if you have sensory issues if necessary.